List of Emmerdale characters introduced in 2024: John Sugden

 Emmerdale executive producer, Laura Shaw said that everyone at Emmerdale "thrilled to have an actor with Oliver's talent and presence join the Emmerdale family".
 She also reflected on the significance of his place within the Sugden family, "the Sugdens have always been central to Emmerdale, and introducing a new member opens up exciting possibilities for future storylines.
 Mysterious John's arrival will no doubt create a stir in the village for Victoria and the wider community."
 Farnworth has played roles in other soap operas, such as Coronation Street and Hollyoaks, and following those previous roles, Farnworth revealed he is "absolutely delighted to be joining the cast of Emmerdale.
 The show has such a rich history, and the Sugden family is integral to that.
 I'm looking forward to bringing my character to life and working with such a talented and dedicated team."
 Danny Miller, who plays Aaron Dingle, reported to Digital Spy that his character will feature in scenes with John.
 He reported: "There's a Sugden coming in.
 With the history that Aaron has with Robert, it'll be interesting to see what happens with them.
 It's going to be an interesting few months, which is great."
 On 31 July 2024, Farnworth described more about his character: "He’s got a pretty amazing backstory.
 Obviously, half-brother to Victoria, which we find out quite quickly.
 But there's a whole lot of depth to him, and little bits just kind of coming out now, but it’s been a whirlwind.
 I’ve been here, there and everywhere.
 I’ve been on all the sets.
 We’ve been on location, been driving vans, been getting up to all sorts of mischief.
 So, it’s been absolutely brilliant."
 Farnworth also considered joining the cast of Emmerdale as a "fixture", as he grew up in Yorkshire, however Farnworth knows the history of the Sugden family, but had to "put it aside" because his character "initially has no knowledge of the Sugdens' history in Emmerdale and he has no desire to be part of it.".
-On 11 August 2025, it was announced that Farnworth had quit his role as John, just after a year on the show and will leave once his storyline has ended.
+On 11 August 2025, it was announced that Farnworth had quit his role as John, just after a year on the show and would leave once his storyline had ended.